pranjalibajpai/Berlin/README.md

 We are happy about any contributions: Tutorials, Guides, (free) books, video courses, online exercises, ...
 Look at the categories and see if it fits any of the existing categories and/or sub-categories.
-If you think the appropriate categorie is missing, add it.
+If you think the appropriate category is missing, add it.

 If you are not sure where your resource belongs, you can also [create an issue](https://github.com/WomenWhoCode/Berlin/issues/new) to ask about it.
 Or ask in the our [slack channel](http://bit.ly/WWCHackEveningsSlack).